Age of consent in Asia: Indonesia

-According to the Indonesian Penal Code article 287, the age of consent in Indonesia is 15 years old.
+According to the Indonesian Penal Code act 287, the age of consent in Indonesia is 15 years old.
 The age of consent is the minimum age at which an individual is considered legally old enough to consent to participation in sexual activity.
 Individuals aged 15 or younger in Indonesia are not legally able to consent to sexual activity, and such activity may result in prosecution for statutory rape or the equivalent local law.

 Even though the age of consent is 15 years old, the offender can only be charged and prosecuted if a legal complaint is lodged to the law enforcement.
 Exception to this law is when the age of the victim is under 12 years old, or under certain circumstances such as bodily injury or incest.
 Stipulated a minimum sentence of 12 years for sexual intercourse with females under the age of 12.

-However, under the Child Protection Act, the age of consent could be raised to 18.
-The argument used is that sexual acts with a child could result in bodily and mental injury, while the definition of a child is anyone who is under 18 years old.
-A reported court verdict using the Child Protection Act was done in 2009 against an Australian national.

-The age of consent for a homosexual activity is 18 years old in Indonesia, same for a heterosexual activity.

 Iran

 Sex outside of marriage is illegal in Iran.
-The minimum age of marriage in Iran is 15 for men and 13 for women.
-Ways around these regulations include temporary marriages (Nikah mut‘ah).
+The minimum age of marriage in Iran is 15 for boys and 13 for girls.
+Ways around these regulations include temporary marriages (Nikah mut'ah).
 With the permission of a court, girls may marry at a younger age.
 In 2010, as many as 42,000 children aged between 10 and 14 were married, and 716 girls younger than 10 had wed.
+Under the Civil Code 2007, marriage “before the age of majority” is prohibited.
+However the age of majority is 9 lunar years (8 years and 9 months) for girls.

 Iraq

-The age of consent in Iraq is set at 18, regardless of gender and/or sexual orientation.
-"Any person who sexually assaults a boy or girl under the age of 18 without the use of force, menaces or deception is punishable by detention..."
+The age of consent in Iraq is set at 15, regardless of gender and/or sexual orientation.
+"Any person who sexually assaults a boy or girl under the age of 15 without the use of force, menaces or deception is punishable by detention..."

 "Any person who has sexual intercourse with a female relative to the third generation under the age of 15 with her consent and the offence leads to her death, to pregnancy or loss of virginity [is punishable by jail]."

+Attempts were made by conservative parties in the Iraqi parliament to legalize child marriage in 2024.
+However, a revised bill was passed in January 2025 which reinstated the clauses of the previous amendment following protests in Iraq along with backlash from both international and local civil society groups.
+This prevented the formal recognition of child marriage in Iraqi law, ultimately keeping the age of consent at 15.